mohamesb/AI-Powered-Drone-Detection-System/README.md

 ## Why this matters for defence tech

 This project demonstrates the core capability behind modern counter-drone systems: turning raw camera feeds into trustable operator-grade situational awareness.
-It mirrors the sensor-fusion and tactical-display logic that companies like Stendr build at industrial scale.
+It mirrors the sensor-fusion and tactical-display logic that companies build at industrial scale.